-Home care is very flexible and can be tailored to individual needs.
+Private care for the elderly at home is very flexible and can be tailored to individual needs.
 It can be provided on an hourly basis or around-the-clock.
 Many people may need a carer to provide home help or personal assistance for an hour or two a week, others may benefit from people popping in several times a day to oversee medication, help with getting in and out of bed and preparing meals.

 If a loved one is unable to live safely without support and supervision, they might need a carer to help them day and night.
-Live-in carers can offer care and supervision to maintain safety twenty-four hours a day.
+Live-in care ensures care and supervision to maintain safety twenty-four hours a day.

-Private home care can be temporary, while someone recovers from an operation, accident or illness.
+Private care in the home for elderly can be temporary, while someone recovers from an operation, accident or illness.
 Home care can also be a long-term alternative to moving to a residential facility like a care home.
 Specialist carers can support people with complex health needs including incontinence, stomas, catheters and tube feeding.

 What are the signs that home care is needed?